tvadde/CocktailBook/README.md

 ```
 > the starter code uses the `fetchCocktails` inside the `MainScreenViewController`

-To initialize the CoctailsAPI object, you must construct it using the fake / simulated implementation like so:
+To initialize the CocktailsAPI object, you must construct it using the fake / simulated implementation like so:

 ```swift
 let cocktailsAPI: CocktailsAPI = FakeCocktailsAPI()